facebook/react/docs/docs/tutorial.md

 #### What's going on

-We pass some methods in a JavaScript object to `React.createClass()` to create a new React component.
-The most important of these methods is called `render` which returns a tree of React components that will eventually render to HTML.

 The `<div>` tags are not actual DOM nodes; they are instantiations of React `div` components.
 You can think of these as markers or pieces of data that React knows how to handle.
 React is **safe**.
 We are not generating HTML strings so XSS protection is the default.

 You do not have to return basic HTML.
 You can return a tree of components that you (or someone else) built.
 This is what makes React **composable**: a key tenet of maintainable frontends.